dbuenzli/ptime/README.md

 Ptime can be installed with `opam`:

     opam install ptime
+    opam install js_of_ocaml ptime  # ptime with jsoo support

 If you don't use `opam` consult the [`opam`](opam) file for build instructions.